 Bringing Nature Home gave me hope that what I do can make a difference, and that working collectively with my neighbors can make that difference significant.

 - Tried and True Native Plant Selections for the Mid- Atlantic

 Master Gardeners of Northern Virginia

 - Creating Inviting Habitats for Bees, Butterflies and Hummingbirds

 Mary Free (Virginia Cooperative Extension)

-- Master Gardener of Northern Virginia public education offerings in partnership with the Virginia Cooperative Extension Service
+- Master Gardener of Northern Virginia public education offerings on sustainable gardening in partnership with the Virginia Cooperative Extension Service